About Guide Dogs

 Guide Dogs funded across Australia

-$30 will pay for tasty rewards to help puppies, like Jasmine, master vital guiding skills.
+$30 will pay for tasty rewards to help puppies, like Riley, master vital guiding skills.

-$55 will pay for a rainbow cane to help children, like Arliyah, get around safely.
+$55 will pay for a cane to help children like Tom get around safely.

 $124 will pay for a special harness to help dogs, like Lucky, work safely with an Instructor.

-$290 will pay for a graducated Guide Dog to spend special one-on-one time training with their new human, like Ingrid and Banner.
+$290 will pay for a graduated Guide Dog to spend special one-on-one time training with their new human, like Ingrid and Banner.

 Did you know: